Sistine Chapel Paintings - Renaissance Masterpieces

 Curves of the Arch or Spandrels

-The groups of eight images depicted in the frescoes on the curves of the arches are the last in the series of Christ’s ancestors that are shown in the lunettes below.
+The groups of eight images depicted in the frescoes on the curves of the arches are the last in the series of Christ’s ancestors, as shown in the lunettes below.
+These are alternately placed and captured inside the triangular shapes.
+They include Jesse, David, Solomon, Josiah, Jechoniah, and Shealtiel.

 Four Corners or Pendentives

 The ceiling’s four corners depict four different moments in the story of Israel’s miraculous redemption.
+These include episodes from the following:

 • Stories of David and Goliath